 There is also landscape diving with swim troughs filled with glass fishes that glitter in the light coming from the openings above, simply magical☆ At the reef, you can see schools of small Sea Goldies and Blue-Green Damselfishes dashing in and out of the corals, spot a Leafy Scorpionfish swaying with the current, swim across a lazy turtle taking an afternoon nap, and gaze up in amazement at the Mantas circling the cleaning stations around the Manta Point dive sites.

-Ishigaki is one of the best places in the world to dive with wild Mantas, the chance of seeing one is as high as 80% percent during September and October!
-The season officially starts in June and runs all the way to October with around 50% chance of spotting them.
+Ishigaki is one of the best places in the world to dive with wild Manta rays, the season for watching manta rays usually starts in June and finish sometime by the end of October.
+The best chance of seeing them is in September and early October.
 Sometimes, it is also possible to see them a bit earlier or later in the season but the chances of seeing a manta are not as good.

 In the winter months, and when there is a north wind blowing, the site becomes inaccessible due to the high waves.
 Keep in mind that manta season occurs at the same as the typhoon season and that, especially late or early in the season, there might be days with north winds which means it’s not possible to dive at Manta point.

 While the Manta Point is not accessible, there are many other exciting dive sites to visit.
 Visibility is often just as good as summertime and from February to April is the Cuttlefish mating season; see the males shrewdly switching colors depending on if there is a female or male near at hand.
 For macro lovers, this is a perfect opportunity to search for different kinds of shrimps, crabs, pipefishes and nudibranchs.
 You can also see Turtles, Seasnakes and most of the other marine life that you would encounter while diving in summertime.